benjilegnard/resum/README.md

 ### Server

-* Framework-x: the core framewxork to respond to requests
+* Framework-x: the core framework to respond to requests
 * Pest: for unit tests
-* PHP 8.1, modules required :
+* PHP 8.1, modules required : gd, xml

 ### Database